NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     (3,396,000 meters), NAD83, WGS72, and NAD27.
 Also accepted: Earth
     (=WGS_1984), Mars (=D_MARS), Moon (=D_MOON).

---enable-correct-velocity-aberration
-    Turn on velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).
-    This option impairs the convergence of bundle adjustment.

---enable-correct-atmospheric-refraction
-    Turn on atmospheric refraction correction for Optical Bar and non-ISIS linescan cameras.
-This option impairs the convergence of bundle adjustment.

 --bundle-adjust-prefix  <string (default = "")>
     Adjust the cameras using this prefix.

 --cache-size-mb <integer (default = 1024)>
     Set the system cache size, in MB.

---dg-use-csm
-    Use the CSM model with DigitalGlobe linescan cameras (``-t dg``).
-No corrections are done for velocity aberration or atmospheric refraction.

---dg-vs-csm
-    Compare projecting into the camera without and with using the CSM model for Digital Globe.

 --aster-use-csm
     Use the CSM model with ASTER cameras (``-t aster``).